The Technomancer Review

 By Kevin Mitchell | Posted: July 4, 2016

-Outside of combat, which feels better the more practice you have with the game, you’ll explore varied locations, including a few different towns to expand the lore of the game, pick up side-quests, and haggle with vendors.
-Unlike typical role-playing games where you stockpile quests, The Technomancer puts a timer on some of them, usually with a narrative element on why they must be completed within a set time.
+Outside of combat, which feels better the more practice you have with the game, you'll explore varied locations, including a few different towns to expand the lore of the game, pick up side-quests, and haggle with vendors.
+Unlike typical role-playing games where you stockpile quests, The Technomancer puts a timer on some of them, usually with a narrative element explaining why they must be completed within a set time.

 Simply Put